Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 The Power Law model has the form

-Where “ln” is the symbol for natural log, * is the multiplication symbol, and N is the symbol for network size (or network value)
+Where “ln” is the symbol for natural log, * is the multiplication symbol, and N is the symbol for network size (or network value).
+Time offset is a specific constant greater-than-or-equal to zero.

 The constants n and d are the slope and y-intercept, respectively.

-This model is an excellent fit for any technology adoption data that plots as a straight line when plotted as ln(N) versus ln(elapsed time).
+This model is an excellent fit for any technology adoption data that plots as a straight line when plotted as ln(N) versus ln(elapsed time + time offset).

 The formula for the Square Root of Elapsed Time (SRET) model is network size (or network value) is